LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 ## Generating vertices

-Before we start, we will clean up the canvas assigning a whitespace character `' '` to each cell, this way it will be "blank".
+Before we start, we will clean up the canvas by assigning a whitespace character `' '` to each cell, this way it will be "blank".
 We need to do this because we will only assing a color to a cell if it corresponds to a torus point.
 If there's no torus point for that cell, its content will be unmodified.

 ```cpp
 void update_canvas(char (&canvas)[R][R])